FormularSumo/formularsumo.co.uk/living-pages/browser-tier-list/browser-tier-list.md

             pros: [
             ]
             cons: [
-                "Run by a Chinese billionaire and used as a vehicle for pushing their ad network, gaming business, news app, Fintech microlending etc",
+                "Run by a Chinese billionaire and used as a vehicle for pushing their ad network, gaming business, news app, until recently Fintech microlending etc. History ofaunching browsers in response to current trends, and sometimes abandoning them after.",

             ]
             thoughts: ""